 Turkey is a shopping paradise, from antique shops and chic designer boutiques to shopping malls,

-lively experience for those who have never been in the country before.
-Ever since the days of the Silk
+very lively experience for those who have never been in the country before.
+Ever since the days of

-Road, Turkey has been a magnet for merchants purveying in the exotic and wonderful, and those in search
+the Silk Road, Turkey has been a magnet for merchants purveying in the exotic and wonderful, and

 Cevahir Mall in Istanbul: Also known as Istanbul Cevahir Shopping and Entertainment Centre, it is not

-6th biggest shopping mall in the world.
-Designed in traditional Arabic style, with palm trees inside;
+the 6th biggest shopping mall in the world.
+Designed in traditional Arabic style, with palm trees

-the world attracting hordes of tourists every year.
-Because of the variety and the extensive numbers f
+in the world attracting hordes of tourists every year.
+Because of the variety and the extensive

-stores it offers, the mall is amongst the most popular one in the country.
-Come here for some of the
+numbers f stores it offers, the mall is amongst the most popular one in the country.
+Come here for

 Terra City in Antalya: Terra City is the most luxurious shopping centre located in Lara, which is the